Program Information -

 The Bachelor of Science in Health Management (BSHM) program offers both in-person hybrid and online options to accommodate diverse student needs.

-• The hybrid option combines traditional in-person classes with online coursework, providing flexibility in course design.
+• Hybrid - The hybrid option combines traditional in-person classes with online coursework, providing flexibility in course design.
 This format encourages community engagement, allowing students to connect with peers and faculty.

-• NEW!
-The online option delivers a robust, flexible education with a focus on interactive learning through virtual simulations, group projects, and real-time discussions.
+• Online -The online option delivers a robust, flexible education with a focus on interactive learning through virtual simulations, group projects, and real-time discussions.
 This format ensures accessibility, making it ideal for students balancing multiple commitments.

 Faculty members are trained and certified in Quality Matters (QM) standards, ensuring high-quality online education.
 This training enables faculty to create engaging and interactive content using multimedia, discussion forums, and other tools that enhance the learning experience.
 With ongoing professional development, faculty stay current with the latest trends and technologies in online education, ensuring the program remains relevant and effective in preparing students for successful careers in health management.